Damping-Diffusion-Noise Interactions in the Stochastic Camassa-Holm Equation

 Following \cite[Theorem 3.1]{DaPrato-Rockner-2008-Conference}, the evolution system of measures $\{\mu_t\}_{t \in \mathbb{R}}$ can be constructed by

-where the limit is understood as limit in Prokhorov metric (see \cite[Theorem 3.1 on P. 108]{Ethier-Kurtz-1986-Book}), under the assumption of the tightness of $\{\nu_{T,-n}\}_{T > 0}$ in the space $\mathbf{P}(X_{s,\sigma})\subset \mathbf{P}(H^\sigma)$.
-As demonstrated in \eqref{mu-t independent of n}, this definition of $\mu_t$ is independent of $n$.
+where the limit is understood as weak limit of the tight sequence $\{\nu_{T,-n}\}_{T > n}$ in the space $\mathbf{P}(X_{s,\sigma})$ (see \eqref{nu convergence X} below).
+As demonstrated in \eqref{eq: mu-t n-independence}, this definition of $\mu_t$ is independent of $n$.
 To appreciate the reason we average backwards to $t = -\infty$, we point the reader towards the property \eqref{eq:limitproperty}.
 If instead we averaged forward in time, defining the limit

-we see that because $n$ is the backward variable in the average above, there is no way to build a candidate measure $\tilde{\mu}_t$ in place of $\mu_t$ that respects the property \eqref{eq:limitproperty}. \end{itemize}
+we see that this forward average integrates over the varying target time $t'$.
+This mixes states from different times, making it impossible to build $\tilde{\mu}_t$ satisfying the point-to-point transition required by \eqref{eq:limitproperty}. \end{itemize}

 \item In the time-homogeneous case, the operator $\mathscr{P}_{t',t}$, as defined in \eqref{eq:markovsg}, depends exclusively on the difference $t - t'$, thereby reducing to a one-parameter Markov semigroup $\{\mathscr{P}_{t}\}_{t \ge 0}$ with $t'$ set at $t'\equiv 0$.
 In the time-inhomogeneous case, the evolution system of measures $\{\mu_t\}_{t\in\R}$ broadens this aspect by emphasizing the transition from an \textit{arbitrary} time $t'$ to another \textit{arbitrary} time $t$, rather than solely from the initial time $t_0$ to the present time $t$.
-This necessitates backward time averaging (in order to validate \eqref{eq:limitproperty}) and the adoption of the limit as $T\to\infty$ in \eqref{approx-nu} (refer to \eqref{eq:approx_measures} for the formal one), thus prompting a natural question: ``Which system's long-term dynamics does this measure system actually describe?"
-The answer is: it characterizes not a \textit{specific} system but rather a hypothetical system with initial time $t_0\downarrow-\infty$.
-It is vital to emphasize that, despite the necessity of $t_0\downarrow-\infty$ for validating the limit of $T\to\infty$ (as in \eqref{eq:approx_measures}), there is \textbf{no} need to focus on the system's ``limit".
-This is justified by the important property of $n$-independence (see \eqref{mu-t independent of n} below).
+This necessitates backward time averaging (in order to validate \eqref{eq:limitproperty}) and the adoption of the limit as $T\to\infty$ in \eqref{approx-nu} (refer to \eqref{eq:approx_measures} for the formal one), thus prompting a natural question:

+The answer is: it characterizes \textbf{not} a specific system but rather a hypothetical system with initial time $t_0\downarrow-\infty$.
+It is vital to emphasize that, despite the necessity of $t_0\downarrow-\infty$ for validating the limit of $T\to\infty$ (as in \eqref{eq:approx_measures}), there is \textbf{no} need to define the system's ``limit".
+This is justified by the important property of $n$-independence (see \eqref{eq: mu-t n-independence} below).
 Conceptually, one can imagine that the system starts at an arbitrary negative time, or simply $t_0=-\infty$, so that \eqref{eq:limitproperty} is satisfied for all $-\infty<t'\le t<\infty$.

 \end{itemize}